ashikurrahmanbd/horizon-scroll-wp-plugin/readme.txt

 = Usage =

-* Go to your Dashboard after installation and navigate to "Appearance > Customize > Scroll To Top" to configure the accordion.
+* Go to your Dashboard after installation and navigate to "Settings > Horizon Scroll" to configure the Scroll Bar.

 ==  ⚡ Features =
   * Ready to use without any setup.